-Using Oak's resources offline
+Using Oak resources offline

-In addition to this, we also know that there are students without access to devices and appreciate the challenge that teachers face of digital inclusion outside of school.
+We know that there are students without access to devices and appreciate the challenge that teachers face of digital inclusion outside of school.

 Get help with technology